zvoverman/text-summarizer/README.md

 The Text Summarizer project encompasses a range of AI-powered tools, each designed to cater to different use cases and preferences.

-> All tools utilize the [Hugging Face Inference library](https://huggingface.co/docs/huggingface.js/index) library to summarize input.
+> All tools utilize the [Hugging Face Inference library](https://huggingface.co/docs/huggingface.js/index) to summarize input.

 ### Tools: